 Overall regulations in Canada are governed by Transport Canada’s National Safety Code.
 The National Safety Code is the standard each province and territory are to follow when regulating their drivers.
-However, each province has their own classes of commercial vehicle licenses and their own requirements for obtaining a license.
+However, each province has its own classes of Commercial Vehicle Licenses and its own requirements for obtaining a license.

 Regulations in Canada

-Overall regulations in Canada are governed by Transport Canada’s National Safety Code and is the standard for each province and territory.
-That being said, each province has their own classes of commercial vehicle licensing requirements.
+Overall regulations in Canada are governed by Transport Canada’s National Safety Code and are the standard for each province and territory.
+That being said, each province has its own classes of commercial vehicle licensing requirements.

 Generally speaking, these Commercial Licenses cover driving vehicles such as passenger buses, heavy trucks, taxis, limousines, dump trucks, large snow plows, school buses, and ambulances.

 Regulations by Province

 Each province has separate endorsements that can be added to their license for things such as school buses or air brakes.
-As an example, in Ontario one must have a Z-endorsement to drive a truck with air brakes while in New Brunswick it is an F-endorsement.
-To drive a school bus in Saskatchewan it requires you to have an S-endorsement.
+As an example, in Ontario, one must have a Z-endorsement to drive a truck with air brakes while in New Brunswick it is an F-endorsement.
+To drive a school bus in Saskatchewan requires you to have an S-endorsement.

-For drivers looking to drive vehicles such as school busses, transporting people with special disabilities, and larger capacity busses an unrestricted designation is required.
+For drivers looking to drive vehicles such as school buses, transporting people with special disabilities, and larger capacity buses an unrestricted designation is required.

 With a Class C license, a driver can drive a non-school bus with seating for more than 24 passengers.
 It also allows the driver to operate a vehicle covered by D, F, and G licenses.

 A Class F license allows the driver to operate a regular, non-school bus with seating for up to 24 people, including an ambulance.

 All Commercial Licenses require knowledge and road test.

 Regardless of which province you are in, driving others as a career is a big responsibility and requires a special skill set, training, and knowledge base.